openstax/napkin-notes/phil/s010-demo-script.md

 - why does glossary show up in "iReading 3 # 3"?
 - what should happen when student clicks around a HW and answers a question? - should it go to the 1st unanswered question or the next question?
 - bug when going back (browser back) to the calendar from a Plan. does not repopulate the calendar
+- Student dashboard for "This week" HW that has all questions answered should:
+  - not have feedback link yet
+  - still be clickable (to change answers)

 # Corresponding bits from https://www.pivotaltracker.com/epic/show/1704862